Dear Mormon Friends,

 The confidence, trust, and hope that we have in Jesus as the Almighty God who always was and always will be, who is able to do all things...that is a world of difference from a hope placed in a mere man who is, when all is said and done, simply our older brother.
 Someone who is a good, but not all-powerful.
 Someone who did us some great favors in our journey to Heavenly Father, but not someone who took upon Himself ALL of our sin and guilt and did ALL that was needed in order that we might have eternal life.
 Only God Himself can do that.
 Not an older brother.

 That is why we do what we do.
 That is what is at stake.
-This Jesus--the all-powerful, all-able, loving God who stands ready to save you, if you will trust Him as He has revealed himself to be--that is Who we want to share with Mormons.
+This Jesus-the all-powerful, all-able, loving God who stands ready to save you, if you will only trust Him--that is Who we want to share with Mormons.
 He stands ready, the gift in his hand, extended to you.
 All you need to do is receive it, and in so doing, your life will be forever changed.

-So what does that have to do with posting ex-Mormon videos and distributing DVDs to tear down another's beliefs?
+So what does that have to do with posting ex-Mormon videos and distributing DVDs to "tear down another's beliefs" as we are often accused of doing?
 How is that loving?
 How is that "Christ-like"?